 Due to the COVID-19 pandemic that everyone is experienced, all the aspects of our lives are being put to a halt, including our careers.
 If you’re working from home during this pandemic, your motivation and effectiveness with your tasks will be put to a test.

 This global pandemic has put lockdown as a preventive measure against the virus, so employees have been advised to work from the spaces of their own homes.

-Unlike working in an office, it’s much more challenging to work at home.
+Unlike working in an office, it’s much more challenging to work at home or setup your business.

 In this article, we’ll be discussing the ways to improve your productivity when working from home.